GodOfKebab/wg-quickrs/docs/BUILDING.md

 _⚠️ This project is **under active development**.
 Expect breaking changes and incomplete features._

-This document is optimized for Debian 13.
+This document is optimized for a fresh installation of Debian 13 that you would get when you spin up a VPS.

 ---